Alex-hub-dotcom/master_docking/README.md

 # TEKO Vision-Based Docking System

+# ATTENTION, THIS IS NOT THE FINAL README FILE!!

 This repository is part of the master's thesis project
 **"Adaptive Cooperation in Agricultural Robot Swarms: Reinforcement Learning and Evolutionary Algorithms for Modular Docking"**.